-Tulane Moot Court is one of the largest student-run organizations on campus.
-Each year we provide students of all experience levels with the opportunity to work collaboratively and sharpen their oral and written advocacy skills; skills that they will be called on to use throughout their careers, and which can only be developed through practice.
+Tulane Moot Court is one of the largest student-run organizations at Tulane University Law School.
+Each year we provide students of all experience levels with the opportunity to develop and sharpen their oral and written advocacy skills.
+These skills will be used throughout their careers and are developed through practice.

-For more information on the Tulane Moot Court Program, please view our organization Chart, or contact Nicole Schneider Chief Justice, by e-mail at email@example.com.
+For more information on the Tulane Moot Court Program, please contact Marcella Lupski, Chief Justice, by e-mail at email@example.com.

 The policies expressed on this site are the official policies of the Tulane Law School Moot Court Board only.
 The Moot Court Board does not have control over policies set by Tulane University or Tulane University Law School.
 Questions, comments, and concerns about Tulane University policies should be directed to firstname.lastname@example.org.